Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 The solution is tested on Linux - RHEL(6,7) and CentOS with MQ 7.5.X.X and 8.XXX

-##### Having this piece of code with multi-Instance MQ, One can bring HA for MQ closer to a Vendor based [traditional HA](https://en.wikipedia.org/wiki/High-availability_cluster#/media/File:2nodeHAcluster.png) solutions - [RHCS](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/cluster_suite_overview/s1-rhcs-intro-cso) or [VCS](https://symwisedownload.symantec.com/resources/sites/SYMWISE/content/live/SOLUTIONS/26000/TECH26832/en_US/260419.pdf?__gda__=1515048753_ffed058e8081bdeb51b7cc85fd1d6c00) etc.
+##### Having this piece of code with multi-Instance MQ, One can bring HA for MQ closer to a Vendor based [traditional HA](https://en.wikipedia.org/wiki/High-availability_cluster#/media/File:2nodeHAcluster.png) solutions - [RedHat Cluster Suite](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/cluster_suite_overview/s1-rhcs-intro-cso) or [VCS with MQ](https://sort.veritas.com/public/documents/sfha/6.0.2/linux/productguides/html/vha_webspheremq_install/ch04s07.htm) to name a few.

 ##### What does this process/daemon do?
 (High level)